How to Buy a Property

 If your offer is accepted, the next steps usually include signing the contract, paying the deposit, and preparing for settlement.

-Before settlement, it is a good idea to complete a final inspection to confirm the property is in the same condition as when you agreed to buy it, and that any agreed inclusions remain in place.
+Before settlement, complete a final inspection to confirm the property is in the same condition and that any agreed inclusions remain in place.

 Your conveyancer or solicitor will guide you through settlement and the legal transfer process.